The Single Euro Payments Area (SEPA) is an EU initiative to harmonise payments across the Eurozone.

-2. Including French Guiana, Guadeloupe, Martinique, Mayotte, Saint Barthélemy, Saint Martin (French part), Réunion and Saint Pierre and Miquelon
+France (including French Guiana, Guadeloupe, Martinique, Mayotte, Saint Barthélemy, Saint Martin (French part), Réunion and Saint Pierre and Miquelon)

-3. Monaco and San Marino have bilateral agreements with the EU to use the euro as their official currency.
+Monaco (Monaco and San Marino have bilateral agreements with the EU to use the euro as their official currency)

-5. Including Canary Islands and Ceuta en Melilla
+Spain (including Canary Islands and Ceuta en Melilla)

 In non-eurozone countries, the SEPA schemes are only used for euro-denominated payments.
 Reachability is only required for euro-denominated bank accounts.
 For payments made in the local currency, national schemes should continue to be used.